vdm-io/documentation/docs/README.md

-# A step by step guide that explains how to work with Joomla!
+# A step by step guide on how to work with Joomla!
 Web Extensions developed by ([Vast Development Method](https://vdm.io))

 <!-- Table with links and components' Images -->